mmbman/Katagiri/summaries.md

 ### [Karmic Retribution in Present Life](1980-07-10-Karmic-Retribution-in-Present-Life)
 #### July 10, 1980 Dharma Talk by Dainin Katagiri Roshi

-Katagiri Roshi discusses the importance of focusing on actual practice, as Dogen Zenji emphasizes.
-Teaching, practice, and realization are all interrelated, but if you have to emphasize one, pick actual practice. *Karma* does not mean simple cause and effect, or *action*, as a current popular understanding goes, but includes *unmanifested karma*, the sort of impression left behind by your actions.
-Karmic retribution in the three times, an early Buddhist teaching related to unmanifested karma, is illustrated by a story about a talking bear and a shockingly irresponsible woodcutter.
+Katagiri Roshi discusses karma in terms of Dogen’s understanding, including three main points: *continuation of karma*, *karma as energy or emptiness*, and *Buddha’s karma*.
+He discusses the importance of focusing on actual practice, as Dogen Zenji emphasizes. *Karma* does not mean simple cause and effect or *action*, as a current popular understanding goes, but includes *unmanifested karma*, the sort of impression left behind by your actions.
+Karmic retribution in the three times, a teaching related to unmanifested karma, is illustrated by a story about a talking bear and a shockingly irresponsible woodcutter.
 There is also a surprising explanation of the line “learn the backward step that turns your light inwardly to illuminate your self” from *Fukanzazengi*.
 All of this relates to *eko* – giving away the merit from our actions – which is viewed as the fundamental attitude toward studying the Buddha Way.

 ---